Master of Science in Criminal Justice

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.

-Applications to the Master of Science in Criminal Justice program are on a rolling basis, where the fall semester deadline is August 1, and the spring semester deadline is November 1.
+Applications to the Master of Science in Criminal Justice program are on a rolling basis, where the summer semester deadline is May 15, fall semester deadline is August 1, and the spring semester deadline is December 15.

 Please submit all documents to the Office of Graduate Admissions.
 Admission considerations include: